 Should I start a new case because it is a new year?

 Not necessarily.
 You can continue to document in an established case if treatment continues normally.
 Typically, a new case should only be created under the following circumstances:

-- Patient changed insurance mid-treatment
+- The patient changed insurance mid-treatment.

 Should I do an Initial Exam or Re-Examination?

 An Initial Exam is needed if you start a new case.
 A re-examination is needed if there has been a significant change to the patient’s condition.

 - If a patient is being treated for shoulder pain and falls and is re-injured, you would perform a re-examination to determine the new status of the shoulder.

 - If a patient returns to therapy after being gone for some time without being discharged, you will re-examine the patient to see if there have been changes to the initial reason for therapy.